GovAlta/ui-components/libs/web-components/src/layouts/three-column-layout/doc.md

 # Three column layout
 A three column layout to use as a starting point for your page.
-Typically, this is used for a side navigation alongside the main content of a page and a sidebar on the right.
+Typically, this is used for a side navigation alongside the main content of a page and a sidemenu on the right.

 Use it like this:
 ```html